-This profile was prepared when Carlos Mamani was elected to the Ashoka Fellowship in 1995.
+This description of Carlos Mamani's work was prepared when Carlos Mamani was elected to the Ashoka Fellowship in 1995.

 Carlos Mamani reduces discrimination and social alienation among Bolivia's indigenous peoples by strengthening and legitimizing the traditional ayllu system of governance in the Andean highlands.

 The New Idea